Can we create a thing that has no purpose? Even something created to have no purpose has that as its purpose.

 Why the woman?
 Perhaps there was an exploitable weakness he saw in her or her situation.

-“Because you have done this, Cursed are you more than all cattle, And more than every beast of the field; On your belly you will go, And dust you will eat All the days of your life; And I will put enmity Between you and the woman, And between your seed and her seed; He shall bruise you on the head, And you shall bruise him on the heel.”11
+“Because you have done this, Cursed are you more than all cattle, And more than every beast of the field; On your belly you will go, And dust you will eat All the days of your life; And I will put enmity Between you and the woman, And between your seed and her seed; He shall bruise you on the head, And you shall bruise him on the heel.”
+Genesis 3:14-15

-Satan was forever reminded of his unwillingness to serve those made of dust, by eating dust while on his belly.
+Satan was forever reminded of his unwillingness to serve those made of dust by eating dust while on his belly.
 Utter humiliation for one who was once beautiful.

-Speaking to Cain about Abel the LORD uses this same Aramaic word for, ’desire,’ to mean ‘control’ as almost a mirror of His words to the woman:
+Speaking to Cain about Abel, the LORD uses this same Aramaic word for ’desire’ to mean ‘control’ as almost a mirror of His words to the woman:

-It reads as “Sin desires to control you, Cain, but you must master it.”
+In other words, "Sin desires to control you, Cain, but you must master it.”

 We read in Paul’s letter to Timothy:

 “But to Adam he said, Because you obeyed your wife and ate from the tree about which I commanded you, ‘You must not eat from it,’ the ground is cursed because of you; in painful toil you will eat of it all the days of your life.
 It will produce thorns and thistles for you, but you will eat the grain of the field.
-By the sweat of your brow you will eat food until you return to the ground, for out of it you were taken; for you are dust, and to dust you will return.”18
+By the sweat of your brow you will eat food until you return to the ground, for out of it you were taken; for you are dust, and to dust you will return.”
+Genesis 3:17-19 (NET)

-If we are slaves to one we obey as Paul teaches, then does the fact that the woman obeyed the serpent and the man obeyed the woman reflect on society today?
+If we are slaves to one we obey, as Paul teaches, then does the fact that the woman obeyed the serpent and the man obeyed the woman reflect on society today?

 In Jesus, we have been given an example of hitting the mark.
 Paul wrote,